sohanemon/native-template/README.md

 This template is configured for deployment on Vercel with automatic API routes and serverless functions.
 Update the `EXPO_PUBLIC_TRPC_SERVER` environment variable for production API endpoints.

-## 📄 License

-MIT License - feel free to use this template for your projects!</content>
-<parameter name="filePath">/home/oneman/Code/native-template/README.md